decaffeinate/decaffeinate/README.md

 ## Goals

-* Fully automated conversion of the CoffeeScript language to JavaScript v6 (aka ES6).
+* Fully automated conversion of the CoffeeScript language to modern JavaScript.
 * Preserve whitespace, formatting, and comments as much as possible to allow a full one-time conversion of your CoffeeScript source code.
 * Provide helpful error messages when it encounters an unsupported language